 - It can also be used as a way to assess the market’s opinion of the risk associated with the property.
 If the market believes that the property has higher risk, it will have a higher cap rate/lower purchase price.
 Conversely if the market judges the property to have a lower level of risk, it will have a lower cap rate/higher purchase price.

-For both of these reasons, the terminal cap rate / terminal value has a significant impact on the expected net profitability in a real estate investment.
+For both of these reasons, the terminal cap rate/terminal value has a significant impact on the expected net profitability in a real estate investment.

-Calculating The Terminal Cap Rate
+How to Calculate the Terminal Cap Rate

 Terminal Cap Rate = Final Year Net Operating Income / Value

-The key difference between the terminal capitalization rate calculation and the “regular” cap rate calculation is that the terminal cap rate requires net operating income in the final year of the investment holding period.
+The key difference between the terminal cap rate calculation and the “regular” cap rate calculation is that the terminal cap rate requires net operating income in the final year of the investment holding period.
 This is obtained by creating a pro forma projection of income and operating expenses from which net operating income can be calculated.

 In the denominator, estimating the value of the property five or ten years into the future can be challenging.
 If the value is unavailable, it can be calculated by dividing the net operating income by an estimate of the terminal cap rate, which is based on sales of comparable properties.

-Why The Terminal Cap Rate Is Important
+Why Is the Terminal Cap Rate Important?

 The terminal cap rate is important for two reasons.